natcap/invest.users-guide/source/urban_nature_access.rst

 :math:`g_{cap}` which is often defined in local planning documents or urban planning goals.
-The per-capita greenspace supply/demand budget :math:`SUP\_DEM_{i,cap}` at pixel :math:`i`, is defined by assessing the difference between the supplied greenspace and the planning foal for greenspace per capita per pixel:
+The per-capita greenspace supply/demand budget :math:`SUP\_DEM_{i,cap}` at pixel :math:`i`, is defined by assessing the difference between the supplied greenspace and the planning goal for greenspace per capita per pixel:

 .. math::